-[8.3] ADJACENT ATTACKS
+[8.3] ADJACENT ATTACK

-[8.31] When adjacent to an Enemy unit, Artillery units must participate in an attack against adjacent Enemy units.
+[8.31] When adjacent to an Enemy unit, Artillery units must participate in an attack against adjacent Enemy units (exception: see Case 8.34).
 In making this attack, the Artillery unit uses its Barrage Strength.

 [8.32] When attacking from an adjacent hex, Artillery units may attack as many units as they are adjacent to, but may not attack non-adjacent units.